waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **TeamRocketBaseB3F (Partitioned Map):** The tool's repeated failure to find a path between the eastern and western corridors confirmed that this floor is partitioned.
 My manual path tracing was flawed.
 The tool correctly identified that the sections are not connected on this floor.
 *   **Action Plan:** I must trust the output of my validated tools over my own intuition.
 The `map_debugger` tool was critical in diagnosing my own flawed perception, not a flaw in the tool.

-### C. Agent & Tool Concepts (New)
+### C. Future Automation & Development Queue
-*   **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
+1.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
 This would have caught the multiple `pathfinder` bugs much faster.
-*   **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
+2.  **Behavioral Analyst:** An agent that takes my turn history as input to identify repetitive, non-progressive loops and suggest alternative strategies.
 This could have helped me break out of the Mt.
 Mortar cycle much faster.
-*   **Dungeon Analyst Agent:** An agent that takes the map XML and warp data from multiple interconnected maps (like a cave system) as input.
-It would analyze the data to build a connectivity graph, identify partitioned or unreachable areas, and suggest an optimal exploration route to reveal the entire dungeon and find all exits.
-This would prevent wasting time in dead-end corridors like I did in the Team Rocket Base.

 ## VI.
 Hypotheses & Falsification Tests